A Truly Self-Sovereign Identity System: Evaluation

-We have known for decades that (next to displays and disks) CPU processing induces a significant power drain on computing devices~\cite{weiser1994scheduling}.
-However, the actual power use of a device is hard to predict or generalize due to the heterogeneity of hardware, Operating Systems and their process scheduling algorithms.
-As we have run our experiments on a homogeneous virtualized setup, we provide a ballpark estimate for the ``power rankings'' of the different Self-Sovereign Identity solutions.
+We explore CPU usage as a potential selling-point of disclosure protocols.
+We measure the CPU usage as the average CPU utilization of the subject and issuer during Flow A of \autoref{fig:ssiinteractions} and of the subject and the verifier during Flow B of \autoref{fig:ssiinteractions}.
+As our experiments run on a homogeneous virtualized setup, they serve as a rough estimate for the power consumption of the different Self-Sovereign Identity solutions.
 As in the previous latency experiment, we measure each credential creation and verification implementation separately.
 The results are visualized in \autoref{fig:perfcpu}.
-Only uPort offers a suprise, in that it has a much higher CPU usage for both enrollment and verification of credentials.
+Only uPort offers a surprise, in that it has a higher CPU usage for both enrollment and verification of credentials, seemingly due to its web server.
 From our experiments, we infer that CPU is not a significant distinguishing factor for current Self-Sovereign Identities.